NathanHandley/mod-multi-class/README.md

 Features:
 - Class Change: Change your class with the '.class change' command
 - Shared Quest Log: By default, all of your classes share a quest long with one another.
 This can be enabled and disabled on a class-by-class basis by the '.class sharequests' option.
+- Shared Reputation: By default, all of your classes share reputations with one another.
+This can be enabled and disabled on a class-by-class basis by the '.class sharereputation' option.
 - See Classes: See all of your classes and properties with the '.class info'

 ## Installation